ambitioninc/django-query-builder/docs/contributing.rst

 * Bump version in querybuilder/version.py
 * Git tag the version
-* Add a release note in docs/release_notes/
+* Add a release note in docs/release_notes.rst
-* Add the newest release note to docs/release_notes/index.rst
+* Upload to pypi

 Vulnerability Reporting
 -----------------------